 - Keep the letter brief and to the point.
 Include the date and place you made the purchase, who performed your installation, the serial or model number and warranty terms, what went wrong and any actions you have taken to correct the problem.

-- Enclose copies of your records (store the originals in a safe place), including receipts, guarantees, warranties, cancelled checks, contracts, and any other documentation.
+- Enclose copies of your records (store the originals in a safe place), including receipts, guarantees, warranties, canceled checks, contracts, and any other documentation.

 - Send the letters by certified mail.
 Some states will require this as proof of notice.